SoftwareAG/c8y-docs/src/documents/guides/event-language/geofence.html.md

 ## Overview

-The module shown below will give an in depth example of how you can create more complex rules.
-It will use multiple of the features explained in the other guide sections.
+This module will give an in depth example how you can create more complex rules.
+It will use multiple of the features explained before in the other guide sections.
 If you are just starting with the Cumulocity Event Language please take a look at [these examples](/guides/event-language/examples).

 ## Prerequisites